Augroup/ReDD/README.md

 Named arguments about other pipeline settings:
   --overall_time OVERALL_TIME
-                        The estimated overall running time --pipeline_mode PIPELINE_MODE
+                        The estimated overall running time.[default:24] --pipeline_mode PIPELINE_MODE
+                        Which mode to use to run the
+                        pipeline.[cluster,bash][default:cluster]
-                        Which mode to use to run the pipeline.[cluster,bash] --account ACCOUNT     Which account uses for running in cluster.
-Required if --pipeline_mode set to cluster --max_cores_resources MAX_CORES_RESOURCES
+  --account ACCOUNT     Which account uses for running in cluster.
+Required if
+                        --pipeline_mode set to cluster --max_cores_resources MAX_CORES_RESOURCES
-                        Max number of cores uses in the same time.
+                        Max number of cores uses in the same time.[default:112]
   --num_split NUM_SPLIT
-                        Number of file split to enable parallel computing --model MODEL         Which model will be used [general] --filter_snp FILTER_SNP
+                        Number of file split to enable parallel computing.[default:4]
+  --model MODEL         Which model will be used [general][default:general] --filter_snp FILTER_SNP
-                        Whether filer out snp --filter_m6A FILTER_M6A
+                        Whether filer out snp[default:True] --filter_m6A FILTER_M6A
-                        Whether filer out m6A
-  --device DEVICE       Use GPU or CPU to speed up prediction [CPU,GPU] --snakefile_path SNAKEFILE_PATH
+                        Whether filer out m6A[default:True] --device DEVICE       Use GPU or CPU to speed up prediction [CPU,GPU].[default:CPU] --snakefile_path SNAKEFILE_PATH
-                        The path of directory containing snakefile
+                        The path of directory containing
+                        snakefile.[default:./]

 Named arguments about reference files:
   --ref_genome REF_GENOME